Here are some interesting facts about Jordan that I collected during my numerous trips to the Middle East.

-As the situation in the region got seriously turbulent given the fact that the Arab Spring began at the end of 2010, there was the huge impact on Jordan population.
+As the situation in the region got seriously turbulent in recent years given that the so-called Arab Spring began at the end of 2010, there was another huge impact on the country.
 A lot of people from Libya came after Muammar Gaddafi was overthrown.
-Some of them stayed for few months, while others moved here permanently.
-Refugees camps that were inhabited by families from Palestine and Iraq for decades were now not enough to take in the unfortunate people from Syria who started to come in 2011.
+Some of them stayed for a few months, while others moved here permanently.
+Refugee camps that were inhabited by families from Palestine and Iraq for decades were now under additional pressure to take in the unfortunate people from Syria who also began to come in 2011.

 What to wear

-No matter how hot it gets in the summer (and it can get seriously hot!), don’t wear short skirts or sleeveless tops!
+No matter how hot it gets in summer (and it can get seriously hot!), you shouldn’t wear short skirts or sleeveless tops.
 It’s not forbidden in Jordan, not officially, but it might turn out to be pretty unpleasant.
-When it comes to Jordan women, there are those who are covered from head to toes, but also those who dress like any other woman in the West.
+When it comes to Jordan women, there are those who are covered from head to toe, but also those who dress like any other woman in the West.
 Still, most of them cover their hair with scarves, while at the same time they often wear tight jeans and shirts, and walk in high heels.

-Here are few more things to know about Jordan.
-For instance, did you know that Amman is one of the Arab cities that you cannot send a letter to!
-It’s true – there are no street numbers, not the way we used to at least.
-If someone expects to get any mail, he has to have a PO box.
+Here are a few more interesting facts about Jordan.
+For instance, did you know that Amman is one of the Arab cities to which you cannot send a letter?
+It’s true – there are no street names and numbers, not the way we are used to at least.
+If someone expects to get any mail, they have to open a PO box.
 There is no postman to knock on your door every now and then.

-Put the blinds down
+Pull down the blinds

-If you don’t do that and you allow people to see inside, this might be interpreted as a permission or even an invite for your windows to be looked at.
+If you don’t and you allow people to see inside, this might be interpreted as permission or even an invite for your windows to be looked at.
 So, if you don’t want a group of young Arab guys to maybe whistle and cheer from below, just put your blinds down and close those curtains at the very site of dusk.

-I found out later that the music was the way to notify people that the truck with kitchen gas tanks is near by.
-So, you pull out your empty one, rush out, stop that small truck and get yourself a new one, filled with gas!
+I found out later that the music was the way to notify people that the truck with kitchen gas tanks is in the neighborhood.
+So, you pull out your empty one, rush out, stop that small truck and get yourself a new tank, filled with gas.

 Next: AMMAN, THINGS TO DO (2)